 What Causes Joint Pain?

-Prolozone Therapy is one of the treatments for chronic pain offered at our Clearwater clinic.
-It is used to treat degenerative arthritis, low back pain, torn ligaments, cartilage, carpal tunnel syndrome and other conditions.
+It is used to treat degenerative arthritis, low back pain, torn ligaments, cartilage, joint issues, carpal tunnel syndrome and more.

-In addition we look at lifestyle factors such as diet and toxic exposure, and make sure there aren’t more serious underlying conditions causing the joint pain.
+In addition we also look at lifestyle factors that could have contributed, such as diet and toxic exposure, and make sure there aren’t any other contributing factors causing the joint pain.